MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 - `infixl` = Left associative operator (for example, `+`, `-`, or `!!`)
 - `infixr` = Right associative operator (for example, `^`, `**`, `.`, or `&&`)

-Each of them should be followed by precedence (0 binds least tightly, and level 9 binds most tightly, default is 9) and then name of the function/operator.
+Each of them should be followed by precedence (0 binds least tightly, and level 9 binds most tightly, default is 9) followed by the function/operator name.
 To see it in action, you can use `:info` to discover this specification for existing well-known operators and infix functions:

 ```
 Prelude> :info (+)